Noxalus/KHPC-Toolkit/README.md

-# Kingdom Hearts PC - SCD Encoder
+# Kingdom Hearts PC - Toolkit

+- **VAGExtractor**: Extract all VAG files from any kind of file.
-Create Kingdom Hearts PC compatible SCD files from various format including WAV (PCM), VAG, VSET, VSB.
+- **SCDEncoder**:  Create SCD files (for PC version) from various format including WAV (PCM), VAG, VSET, VSB, MDLS or DAT.
+- **AudioConverter**: Convert all audio files from Kingdom Hearts PS2 ISO into the equivalent but compatible for the PC version.